Afcon 2019: Kenya still have a chance if they beat Tanzania – Nick Mwendwa | Goal.com

 “This is the time for the fans to rally behind the team, we should not abandon them just because they lost to Algeria.
 The fans should not give up.
 They should keep supporting the team and remain positive.”

-Harambee Stars will face Taifa Stars minus defenders Joash Onyango and Musa Mohammed, who are yet to recover from injuries while Dennis Odhiambo is likely to be rested.
+Harambee Stars will face Taifa Stars minus defenders Joash Onyango and Musa Mohammed, who are yet to recover from injuries while Dennis Odhiambo is set to be rested.

 The Harambee Stars and Taifa Stars sit joint-bottom of Group C after one round of matches and know that anything less than victory in their Group C second round match will probably end their quest to progress to the knockout phase.